RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 "When a person comes to believe in Jesus for themselves, they will usually want to sit at the Lord's Table (that is, take Communion).
 A service of Communion is held twice or three times a year.
 The Communion weekend usually starts on Thursday with special services and a visiting preacher.

 "After the Saturday night service those who hope to sit at the Lord's Table wait behind and receive tokens.
-These are small metal rectangles which say: 'This do in remembrance of me'.
+These are small metal rectangles that say: 'This do in remembrance of me.'
 This was Jesus’ command to His disciples at the Last Supper.
 On the other side of the token is the name of the congregation that they belong to.

 "A large number of congregations have an evening during the week when young people in the Church and the community can gather.
 Some of the bigger congregations have special Youth Workers.
 For the adults, services are held morning and evening on a Sunday and there is a mid-week meeting for prayer and Bible Study.
 There are other meetings for women and for men.